MB-cole/MB-cole/README.md

       even if such task often left said object broken beyond repair...
     - My hobbies include: gaming along with listening to music and reading.

-    - 📫 How to reach me: browncom@gmatc.matc.edu
+    - 📫 How to reach me: marquis.bcole@gmail.com

 (most class projects can be found under my name in Orgs, which are titled as classes)